-- DIRECTORY. - 2.
+- 1. Enter the DSC SETUP MENU and scroll to INDIVID DIRECTORY. - 2.
 The ADD option in the menu will be highlighted the first time this menu is entered.
-Press the ENTR soft key to ADD a new Name and MMSI number. - ADD NAME. - 4.
+Press the ENTR soft key to ADD a new Name and MMSI number. - 3.
+The cursor will begin to blink at the first character under ADD NAME. - 4.
 Use the Up/Down buttons to scroll through the character list. - Press the ENTR soft key to select a character.
-This will also move the blinking cursor to the next character under ADD NAME. - to a maximum of eleven (11) for the name. - the blinking cursor to the first character under MMSI. - Press the ENTR soft key to select the number and move the
+This will also move the blinking cursor to the next character under ADD NAME. - Repeat steps 5 and 6 to enter additional characters up to a maximum of eleven (11) - for the name. - 7.
+After entering the name, press the ENTR soft key to move the blinking cursor to the first character under MMSI. - 8.
+Use the Up/Down buttons to scroll through the number list. - Press the ENTR soft key to select the number and move the cursor to the next character under MMSI. - 10.
+Repeat steps 9 and 10 until the ninth (9) digit MMSI is entered. - 11.
+Press the ENTR button to save the entry. - 12.
+Highlight ADD to enter the next new name/MMSI number entry, or highlight the entry just entered and press the ENTR soft key to edit or delete the current entry, or press the EXIT soft key to return to the DSC SETUP MENU.